stub Top 5 Undervalued Biotech Companies (June 2023)

 Lastly, their VX-548 treatment for acute pain is the last stage of development and might be a new alternative to opioids, without the risk of addiction and fewer side effects.

-Bayer (BAYRY)
+5. Bayer

 The pharmaceutical activity, under prescription and over-the-counter (OTC), is roughly half of the company's revenues, with the other half made of the agricultural business.
 It covers a large spectrum of therapeutic areas, with a third of its sales in the cardiovascular segment.

 The company stock has suffered from a lot of negative attention due to lawsuits regarding the cancer risk of Monsanto’s legacy herbicide RoundUp.
-The company has put aside $16B to cover the expected future costs of these trials, leading to temporary large losses and a steep decline in its stock price, putting the company's total market value below what it paid to acquire Monsanto.
+The company has put aside $16B to cover the expected future costs of these trials, leading to temporary large losses and a steep decline in its stock price, putting its total market value below what it paid to acquire Monsanto.

 The company is innovating in agriculture with RNAi plant varieties able to fight off pests with gene modification instead of more polluting pesticides.
 It is also a leading venture fund provider to agricultural and healthcare startups through its Leaps by Bayer department.